 The Iowa City Catholic Worker House community sees the Cross on the foreheads of the poor and practices the daily Works of Mercy — housing the homeless, feeding the hungry, sheltering the stranger, caring for the sick, and visiting the prisoner.
 Our hospitality house is located on the southeast side of Iowa City.
-We currently have six guest beds for transitional housing, a weekend meal program, and a variety of other programming, such as Mass, bible study, and book clubs.
+We currently have open bedrooms for transitional housing, a weekend meal program, and a variety of other programming, such as Mass, bible study, and book clubs.
 Our property is held in a community land trust.

-"We want everyone to know that immigrants and refugees are welcome here," co-founder, Emily Sinnwell stated in a press release.
-"We are a safe house and sanctuary where the poor come first."
+“We want everyone to know that immigrants and refugees are welcome here,” co-founder and trustee Emily Sinnwell said.
+“We are a safe house and sanctuary where the poor come first.”

 The “Catholic Worker Movement [is] a Roman Catholic lay movement … emphasizing personal reform, radical agrarianism, absolute pacifism, and the personal practice of the principles in Jesus’ Sermon on the Mount.
 The movement was founded in 1933 by Dorothy Day (1897–1980) at the instigation of Peter Maurin (1877–1949), a self-described peasant-philosopher and Christian radical.
 Maurin and Day’s program provided for round-table discussions of Christian social thought, the opening of houses of hospitality for all in need, and the establishment of independent farming communes.” — Encyclopaedia Britannica